 0.221m3Administrative & Archival History:

 The basis of the Mathias collection is the work of the Cardigan photographer John Turnor Mathias, who was active between 1858 and 1871.
-In an 1871 trade directory he is listed as, ‘watch & clock maker, jeweller, optician, engraver, dentist & photographer, & boot & shoe warehouse & fancy repository’, of 29 Pendre.
-The collection held by Ceredigion Archive is of particular interest as a representative sample of the (unsold) stock of a small town photographer, including brought-in material.
+In an 1871 trade directory he is listed as 'watch & clock maker, jeweller, optician, engraver, dentist & photographer, & boot & shoe warehouse & fancy repository' of 29 Pendre.
+The collection held by Ceredigion Archives is of particular interest as a representative sample of the (unsold) stock of a small town photographer, including bought-in material.
 It also includes a large number of snapshots associated with Lisle Mathias, active in the interwar years, and material relating to T.T.
 Mathias, active from the 1940s, through whom the collection presumably descended.

 The bulk of the collection consists of studio portraits of individuals and groups, as well as photographs of places and events in and around Cardigan, many of which have been reproduced in publications.
 Most of these are printed in the small carte de visite format and some are mounted as such.
 There are a great many duplicates, some of which are poor quality prints or are taken from damaged negatives, whilst other might represent unsold stock.